AlexeyAulov/Predicting-Taxi-Cancellation/README.md

 • Compare the accuracy of the models, and pick with the highest accuracy
 • Establish which shows the relationshp between the dependent and independent variable.

+1) To run this file you would need Rapid Miner installed.
+2) Once Rapid miner is installed you would need to download the data file.
+3) Then you can upload the rpm files within Rapid Miner and run the model.